The Founders of the Firm

 A second gala held in 1986 celebrated completion of the restoration.
 Speeches were delivered from the front steps and those present included such dignitaries as former President Gerald Ford, Federal District Judge Joseph Kinneary, John Galbreath, and Ohio State University's legendary coach Woody Hayes.
 Russ Leach, as master of ceremonies, presented Ford with an OSU Buckeyes jacket and scarlet and gray cap that was immediately refused by that loyal alumnus of the University of Michigan.

 We have seen many changes in the practice of law since the firm's founding in 1945 and will see many more in the years ahead.
-What started out as a four attorney firm, today, is a law firm of over 100 attorneys with diverse backgrounds and expertise.
-We have seen our firm grow from being a Columbus firm to a regionally and nationally recognized firm with major offices in Cleveland, West Chester and Marietta, Ohio.
+What started out as a four attorney firm, today, is a law firm of over 150 attorneys with diverse backgrounds and experience.
+We have seen our firm grow from being a Columbus firm to a regionally and nationally recognized firm with office throughout Ohio’s urban and rural areas

 Although change has been, and will continue to be, a certainty — some things haven’t changed.
 We are proud of our cultural diversity.
 We have a history of hiring the first minority partner in Columbus, of retaining our minority and women attorneys through partnership, and electing women and minorities to leadership positions within firm management so that the firm, from top to bottom, is reflective of the communities we serve.
 The firm’s democratic tradition is an equally important part of our culture.
 Our philosophy is that each of us is one among equals.
 With the immense presence of our founders, especially John Eckler, who is still a powerful influence within the firm, our goal is to maintain for our successors the cultural and philosophical legacy left to us by those who have preceded us as part of this firm.